hunni10/DelaunayDataset/Readme.md

 Input: 2D Cartesian coordinates of the points (x, y).
 These mean cities in TSP.

-Output: sequence of city that represents TSP Tour (acquired from [heuristic algorithms](https://github.com/beckysag/traveling-salesman)).
+Output: sequence of city that represents TSP Tour (acquired from [Christofides’ algorithm](https://github.com/beckysag/traveling-salesman)).

 For example,